 Many educators teaching diverse students report that they do not receive enough cultural background information on their students.
-If you are teaching refugee students, it is important to be aware of newcomers’ backgrounds.
+If you are teaching Nicaraguan students, it is important to be aware of newcomers’ backgrounds.
 The information below is meant to provide an overview of key highlights, so you develop culturally responsive teaching strategies that are in tune with your students’ learning styles.
 This cultural information was developed for teachers, but it can be used by anyone working or interacting with newcomer families.

 - Spanish (official)